 The COP-15 climate change conference is being hailed by the UN as a turning point in the fight to prevent climate disaster.
 The IIED Development and Climate Days Event gives global NGOs and international bodies a platform to discuss climate action strategies alongside the UN meetings of world leaders in the Danish capital.

 No Strings was founded in 2003 by international aid worker Johnie McGlade, with the mission of delivering life-saving messages to children in the developing world.

 Along with this and a peace-building programme for South East Asia, the charity also works in sub-Saharan Africa, where it has created a series of HIV-related films to support the work of local organisations in eight countries there, and has an ongoing landmine-awareness programme in Afghanistan.

 Each No Strings film is highly reflective of the region it is aimed for, and is recorded in New York’s Jim Henson studios by a team of leading professional puppeteers before being dubbed into local languages in country.

-Issued by Holyrood Partnership on behalf of No Strings, contact Kirsty at [email protected] or call 0131 561 2238.
+Issued by Holyrood PR on behalf of No Strings, contact Kirsty at [email protected] or call 0131 561 2238.

 Thursday, February 21st, 2019